ibelem/webmlmeet/doc/Docker_Linux.md

 ### meetingserver.js

 Go to project main dir like `/home/belem/github/webmlmeet` and create private and public key, the certificate path need to be filled in `Line 99` and `Line 100` in `meetingserver.js`.

-To save your efforts, please just get the .crt and .key files in http://INTRANET/project/webnn/demo/demoday2022/Web-based%20Intelligent%20Collaboration/Linux/cert directly.

 ```
 $ openssl genrsa 2048 > webmlmeet.key